trinodb/trino/docs/src/main/sphinx/object-storage/file-system-s3.md

 - `kmsKeyId`: ID of KMS-managed key to be used for client-side encryption.
 - `allowedKmsKeyIds`: KMS-managed key IDs that are allowed to be specified as an extra credential.
 If list cotains `*`, then any key can be specified via extra credential.
+- `sseCustomerKey`: The customer provided key (SSE-C) for server-side encryption.
+- `allowedSseCustomerKey`: The SSE-C keys that are allowed to be specified as an extra credential.
+If list cotains `*`, then any key can be specified via extra credential.
 - `endpoint`: The S3 storage endpoint server.
 This optional property can be used to override S3 endpoints on a per-bucket basis.
 - `region`: The S3 region to connect to.
 This optional property can be used